 Vigoron.
-Found on street corners and kitchens throughout Central America, primarily Nicaragua and Costa Rica.
+Found on street corners and kitchens throughout Central America, primarily El Salvador, Nicaragua and Costa Rica.
 While technically a salad, it resembles one only in the vaguest way.
 While consisting of only three components, it requires all three to avoid it being a confusing or outright unenjoyable mess.

 We first saw this interesting mixture for the first time on the streets of Santa Ana, El Salvador.
 Though we were curious, the long, chaotic lines surrounding the food carts steered us away from trying.
 One muggy afternoon under the hot afternoon sun in Granada, we stumbled upon this treat once more.
 This time, as the number of carts selling it kept the crowds at bay, we found our chance.